AdamJSc/prediction-league/docs/domain-knowledge.md

 ### RankingWithScore + MetaPosition

-* This object represents a [RankingWithScore](#rankingwithscore) object that has an associated "meta position", such as those found within a `scoredEntryPredictionResponseRanking` object.
+* This object represents a [RankingWithScore](#rankingwithscore) object that has an associated "meta position", such as those found within a `scoredEntryPredictionResponseRanking` object from the upstream football data API response.

 * Here, the "meta position" represents the real-world league table position of the Team ID represented by the Ranking, e.g.
     * For the following pseudo `Standings.Rankings`: